kunalp-gohire/terraform-provider-outreach/README.md

 [OR]

 1. Download required binaries <br>
-2. move binary `~/.terraform.d/plugins/[architecture name]/`
+2. move binary `%APPDATA%\terraform.d\plugins\outreach.com\edu\outreach\1.0\windows_amd64`

 ## Working with terraform

 ### Authentication
+1. Add `terraform` block and `provider` block as shown in [example usage](#example-usage).
-1. Add the Client ID, Client Secret, Redirect URI and Refresh Token to respective fields in `main.tf` <br>
+2. Add the Client ID, Client Secret, Redirect URI and Refresh Token to respective fields in provider block<br>

 [OR]

-1. Set the the global environment variables as Follow:
+2. Set the the global environment variables as Follow:
-   * Client ID - outreach_client_id
+   * Client ID      - OUTREACH_CLIENT_ID
-   * Client Secrete - outreach_client_secrete
+   * Client Secrete - OUTREACH_CLIENT_SECRET
-   * Refresh Token - outreach_refresh_token
+   * Refresh Token  - OUTREACH_REFRESH_TOKEN
-   * Redirect URL - outreach_redirect_url
+   * Redirect URL   - OUTREACH_REDIRECT_URI

 ### Basic Terraform Commands
 * `terraform init`     - Prepare your working directory for other commands
 * `terraform validate` - Check whether the configuration is valid
 * `terraform plan`     - Show changes required by the current configuration
 * `terraform apply`    - Create or update infrastructure
 * `terraform destroy`  - Destroy previously-created infrastructure

 ### Create User
-1. Add the user email, first name, last name, locked, title and phone number in the respective field in `main.tf`
+1. Add the user email, first name, last name, locked, title and phone number in the respective field in resource block as shown in [example usage](#example-usage).
 2. Initialize the terraform provider `terraform init`
 3. Check the changes applicable using `terraform plan` and apply using `terraform apply`
 4. You will see that a user has been successfully created and an user seat claim mail has been sent to the user.

 ### Update the user
-1. Update the data of the user in the `main.tf` file and apply using `terraform apply`
+1. Update the data of the user in the resource block and apply using `terraform apply`.
+2. First name, last name, locked status, and title can be updated.
+3. Email can't be updated through API.

 ### Read the User Data
-1. Add data and output blocks in the `main.tf` file after that add id field  and user ID  and run `terraform plan` to read user data
+1. Add data and output blocks as shown in [example usage](#example-usage) after that add id field  and user ID  and run `terraform plan` to read user data.

 ### Lock/Unlock the user
-1. Change the value of ‘locked’  from `false` to `true` or vice versa and run `terraform apply`.
+1. Change the value of ‘locked’  from `false` to `true` or vice versa in the resource block and run `terraform apply`.

 ### Delete the user
  :heavy_exclamation_mark:  [IMPORTANT] : Outreach doesn’t provide an API to delete users, instead of delete they suggest to lock the user.
 To delete user from state file follow below instructions:<br><br>
-1. Delete or comment the resource block of the particular user from the `main.tf` file and run `terraform apply`.
+1. Delete or comment the resource block of the particular user and run `terraform apply`.

 ### Import a User Data
-1. Write manually a resource configuration block for the User in `main.tf`, to which the imported object will be mapped or define the empty resource block.
+1. Write manually a resource configuration block as shown in [example usage](#example-usage), to which the imported object will be mapped or define the empty resource block.
 2. Run the command `terraform outreach_resource_user.import  [user ID]`
 3. Check for the attributes in the `.tfstate` file and fill them accordingly in the resource block.
 ```